MP0w/MP0w.github.io/root/sub/MiniPlayer-Beta-changelog.md

 ---------------

 - iOS 8 Support
+- Added @3x icons
+- Fixed some crashes
+- libobjcipc (from @tweakcc) is not yet compatible with iOS 8, I'm working on it and **a version that at least doesn't crash** is in my repo and will be installed with MiniPlayer

 ###Known Issues###
 -----------

-- Tapping the Artwork cause a crash
-- Missing @3x (6 plus) icons
-- Some settings may not work properly (? report please)
+- Settings may not work properly (settings are written after some time)
+- Play in spotify may not work due to libobjcipc problems on iOS 8